-The Drawing Schools provide a stimulating and safe environment for all pupils who wish to pursue art, whether they are studying it as a subject or not.
+The Drawing Schools provide a stimulating and safe environment for all boys who wish to pursue art, whether they are studying it as a subject or not.

 Our outreach programme allows students and teachers from other schools to share techniques and teaching materials.
 The department has also produced a research document in conjunction with CIRL to encourage all forms of drawing, entitled Printmaking Towards Drawing.